Motivation for Productivity

 Think back to the last time you were trying to complete an important project.
 It’s likely you were motivated at the start of the project, and then at some point along the way, you experienced a dip in your enthusiasm, motivation and energy levels.
 You might have fought your way through the dip and completed your project or you might have pulled the plug, quit and given up.

-These are the critical moments when we need to be able to switch on your motivation, to spark the energy you need to keep going until you reach your goal.
+These are the critical moments when we need to be able to switch on our motivation, to spark the energy we need to keep going until we reach our goal.

 In this article, we share three steps to build motivation for productivity so you can get more done when it matters most.

 Step 1: The Get More Done Context

 You’ve probably heard the old story about the three men working together as part of a team on a construction site.
 The first was stacking bricks, the second was building a wall and the third was building a cathedral – a home to the gods!